Weight Loss Calculator

 There is lots of advice out there on how to cut calories.
 We've found one of the clearest and widely agreed-to sources of information is from the Centers for Disease Control (CDC), the official health organization of the United States.
 Start with their article on Cutting Calories.

 Starting an exercise program is simpler, but there are still some useful guidelines.
-Try the CDC's Physical Activity for a Healthy Weight.
+Try the CDC's

-How the Weight Loss Calculator Works
+How The Weight Loss

 The Science Behind Calculating Weight Loss